 Should you “motivate people to achieve something” or “provide opportunities for people to become motivated”?

-Rather than trying to motivate people, another approach is to provide opportunities for people to achieve results so that they become motivated by their own actions and achievements.
+Rather than trying to motivate people, another approach is to provide opportunities for people to achieve results so that they become motivated by their actions and achievements.
 Individuals draw satisfaction and pride from delivering a good product or service.
-This change in approach with both the employer and the employee is for free.
+This change in approach with both the employer and the employee are for free.

 It is easy to become inundated with the information out there on how to become a motivated person or how to motivate your team.
 Books that I have found helpful (and books I recommend all my senior managers read and encourage others in the organization to read) are: